Getting started

 Analytics

-Analytics are high-level metrics that allow you to gauge the success of your recipes.
+Analytics allow you to gauge how your recipes are performing.

 Recipe level metrics